sagunms/NeuroCrypto/README.md

 	objInput.xLength (B.K, B.N);
 	cout<<"Synchronizing TPM Networks...";

 A and B (TPMs of Alice and Bob) are instances of TreeParityMachine class.
 The publickey object of DynamicArray class stores the final publickey after successful sync.
-Dictionary array stores 38 symbols (26 alphabets, 10 numbers, and an underscore) as a template for key generation.
+Dictionary array stores 38 symbols (10 numbers, 26 alphabets, and an underscore) as a template for key generation.
 The system time is used as a seed to generate random numbers.
 The program takes the parameters K, N and L from the user and initializes the TPMs with the common parameters.

 ## Main Iteration